jmcnamara/XlsxWriter/dev/docs/source/excel_writer_xlsx.rst

 --------------------------------------

 Porting of ``Excel::Writer::XLSX`` to ``XlsxWriter`` is a work in progress.
-The following table shows the level of compatibility between the two module:
+The following table shows the level of compatibility between the two module.

+**Workbook**

 +-----------------------------+----------------+---------------------+
 |   Workbook Methods          | XlsxWriter     | Excel::Writer::XLSX |